 All labels used on packaging must be attached to the OSP and pre-approved by MOCA preferably prior to printing.
-Those operations wanting to use the USDA seal must do so in accordance with 7 CFR § 205.300-205.311.
-Nonretail container labeling must be described in the OSP, reviewed by MOCA, and compliant with 7 CFR § 205.307 upon inspection.
+Those operations wanting to use the USDA seal must do so in accordance to NOP § 205.300-205.311.

 Pre-harvest and Post-Harvest Testing